codefellows/seattle-code-301n24/curriculum/class-08/lab/README.md

 - In the "...Show Menu" sidebar, click the "Search Cards" link and filter by lab to see the assignment for just the current day.
 - Review the user stories and analyze the feature requests and requirements in the lab.
 - Within each story, note the acceptance criteria ("Given ...
 When ...
 Then...") and the checklist of feature tasks.
 Be careful to execute tasks in order as they are often dependencies of one another.
-- During the day, check off tasks as you complete them, and move the story cards through the workflow.
+- Throughout the lab time, check off tasks as you complete them, and move the story cards through the workflow.

 ### Documentation